riley-martine/inappropriate-notifications/README.rst

 Ever want to get inappropriate notifications on your computer while you're presenting?
 Well now you can!

-Based off of the homepage of https://muzzleapp.com/.
+Based off the homepage of https://muzzleapp.com/.
 Check out their website to see an example of what this does.

 This program uses notifications from